cmb69/syntaxhighlighter_xh/README.md

 ## Requirements

-Syntaxhighligher_XH is a plugin for CMSimple_XH ≥ 1.7.0.
+Syntaxhighligher_XH is a plugin for CMSimple_XH.
-It requires PHP ≥ 7.1.0 with the JSON extension.
+It requires CMSimple_XH ≥ 1.7.0, and PHP ≥ 7.1.0 with the *json* extension.

 ## Download